slfan2013/WCMC_DA/README.md

 opencpu$browse("library/WCMC.Course2017.STAT/www");
 ```

-## To update to the newest version (automaticallly skip non-updated files):
+## To update to the newest version (automatically skip non-updated files):
 ```
 WCMC.MasterController:update_master()
 WCMC.Course2017.STAT::update_childs()
 ```

+#### please note that the first time running the package will be slow because it downloads all the dependency packages.